2025 Redefining Crazy: Rewriting the Rules

 Our 2024 Conference: “Redefining Crazy: It’s the System, Not the People,” was truly a powerful mental health community experience.
 April of 2024 marked MHASF’s first in-person conference in five years—and it was overwhelming to bring together peer leaders, advocates, community-based providers, stakeholders, tech innovators, and government officials.
 Together in a collaborative and actionable learning environment we convened to advance strategies of stigma reduction, care reform, and peer support in our mental health system.
 This three day conference was a vibrant symposium of ideas and inspiration, all thanks to the tireless efforts and committed experience of our community.

 Our keynote presenters represented a full array of mental health, from the arts to the public sector.
 On day one, attendees were captivated with filmmaker, author, and activist Sera Davidow, as she illuminated the ways in which society vastly underestimates the power of loss of power and the devastating impact of treatment systems in conversation with Cherene Caraco, a psychiatric, trauma and suicide attempt survivor.
-The following day, Director of the San Francisco Office of Transgender Initiatives Honey Mahogany presented an engaging historical reflection on how systems of mental health in San Francisco benefit from the advocacy of communities directly impacted.

 Tracks